-Figure 1: (a) Different quantization schemes for a data set shown in the top row given a projection.
+Fig. 1. (a) Different quantization schemes for a data set shown in the top row given a projection.
 The solid vertical line is a hyperplane associated with the projection, while two dashed lines are additional partitioning planes, i.e. offset surfaces used for defining the buffer area.
-SBQ and DBQ indicate the Single-Bit Quantization and Double-Bit Quantization [14], respectively. (b) Different distance metrics used in different encoding schemes.
+SBQ and DBQ indicate the Single-Bit Quantization and Double-Bit Quantization [13], respectively. (b) Different distance metrics used in different encoding schemes.
 Any pair that does not have distance of 1 or 2 has zero distance.
 HH is Hierarchical Hashing [11], which uses the same encoding scheme with Ours.

-construct the projections based on vectors randomly drawn from some specific distributions.
-The well-known work in this category is locality-sensitive hashing (LSH) [13].
-LSH is extended to various similarity metrics [4, 6, 7].
+Most binary embedding methods compute a binary code of each data element using multiple projections, which can be categorized into two groups: data-independent and data-dependent methods.
+Data-independent methods construct the projections based on vectors randomly drawn from some specific distributions.
+The well-known work in this category is locality-sensitive hashing (LSH) [3].
+LSH is extended to various similarity metrics [4,6,7].
 However, recent researches give more attentions to data-dependent methods for designing more data-friendly projections in order to achieve the higher accuracy.
 Notable examples include spectral hashing [5], sequential projection [8], joint optimization [9], and iterative quantization [10].

 Despite the intensive research efforts to obtain effective projections, there are still remaining issues; 1) diminishing returns as the number of projections increases, and 2) quantization errors in high-density regions.
-The main cause of the diminishing return is the growing difficulty of defining both independent and informative projections, as the number of projections increases.
-In regard to the quantization error, quantization boundaries are usually within dense regions, causing that neighbor data points are assigned to different binary codes [14].
+The main cause of the diminishing return is the growing difficulty of defining both independent and informative set of projections as the number of projections increases.
+In regard to the quantization error, quantization boundaries are usually within dense regions, which is causing neighbor data points can be assigned to different binary codes [13].
 In this paper we aim to resolve these two issues.
 More precisely, our contributions are:

-- For each projection, we assign two bits to define four quantization regions as shown in Figure 1(a) instead of the conventional binary regions based on a single bit (Sec.
+- For each projection, we assign two bits to define four quantization regions as shown in Fig. 1(a) instead of the conventional binary regions based on a single bit (Sec.
 3.2).
 In addition we propose a novel distance measure between two binary codes tailored to our binary code embedding scheme (Sec.
 3.3). - We formulate an optimization problem to decide partitioning boundaries of four regions suitable for our distance metric by minimizing the quantization error (Sec.
 3.4).